TrivadisPF/platys-modern-data-platform/documentation/getting-started.md

       ...
 ```
-You can now enable the options for the services you like for your stack by changing the `false` to `true` value.
+You can now enable the options for the services you like for your platform by changing the `false` to `true` value.

 For enabling Kafka and Zookeeper, all we have to do is set the `ZOOKEEPER_enable` and `KAFKA_enable` flag to `true`